dcazrael/autohotkey_libraries/README.md

 ## Array

-extends functionality for arrays on the base object
+extends functionality for arrays and Objects on the base object
 This allows to do use some methods on the array itself, rather than calling a function and passing the array

 ## base64